-We have audited the financial statements as of and for the year ended June 30, 2005, and have issued our report thereon dated August 17, 2005 for the Measure B Bond Building Fund (the "Bond Fund") of the Desert Community College District (the "District").
+We have audited the financial statements as of and for the years ended June 30, 2006 and 2005, and have issued our report thereon dated September 25, 2006 for the Measure B Bond Building Fund (the "Bond Fund") of the Desert Community College District (the "District").
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.